Trait sgx_tstd::ops::Drop 1.0.0[−][src]

 Variables are dropped in reverse order of declaration

-is declared first and _second
+_first is declared first and _second is declared second, so main will

-print Declared second!
+print Declared second! and then Declared first!.

 struct PrintOnDrop(&'static str); impl Drop for PrintOnDrop { fn drop(&mut self) { println!("{}", self.0); } } fn main() { let _first = PrintOnDrop("Declared first!"); let _second = PrintOnDrop("Declared second!"); }